-The collection of approximately three hundred paintings is particularly rich in the field of the Italian Renaissance, notably the Sienese school, as well as early Northern European works.
-Included in the 750 Old Master drawings ranging from the fifteenth to the twentieth centuries is a significant group of eighteenth-century Venetian works, as well as other distinguished Italian, French, and Northern European examples.
+The collection of approximately 300 paintings is particularly rich in the field of the Italian Renaissance, notably the Sienese school, as well as early Northern European works.
+Included in the 750 Old Master drawings ranging from the 15th to the 20th centuries is a significant group of 18th-century Venetian works, as well as other distinguished Italian, French, and Northern European examples.
 The collection is also renowned in several areas of decorative arts: Renaissance maiolica, Venetian glass, and antique frames.

 Robert Lehman's parents, Philip and Carrie Lehman, laid the foundation for the collection around 1905, when they began acquiring works of art for their recently completed townhouse on West 54th Street in New York City.
 Robert Lehman assembled his collection with scholarly knowledge, astute connoisseurship, and skillful negotiation of the art market.
 Upon his death in 1969, he bequeathed 2,600 works to The Met with the stipulation that they be exhibited as a private collection, reflecting his belief that "important works of art, privately owned, should be beyond one's own private enjoyment and [that] the public at large should be afforded some means of seeing them."
 A new wing, erected to display the collection, opened to the public in 1975.
 The Robert Lehman Wing includes a central skylit gallery surrounded by a series of rooms intended to recreate the Lehman family residence.
 Velvet wall coverings, draperies, furniture, and rugs evoke the ambience of private interiors and serve as a backdrop for this extraordinary collection.